Alex-Burgess/react-weather-app/README.md

 ## Creating a component

 Components are one of the core concepts of React.
-They are JavaScript functions, written in JSX, which contains the content that will be rendered by the browser.
+They are JavaScript functions, written in JSX, which contain the content that will be rendered by the browser.

-The project has a component called `<TodaysDate>` which renders today's date.
+The project has a component called `<DayAndDate>` which renders today's date.
+A property (or prop) is provide to get the date of a number of days in the future.

-The component is created in it's own file [TodaysDate.tsx](/web-app/src/components/TodaysDate.tsx), so that it can be used in as many places as required.
+The component is created in it's own file [DayAndDate.tsx](/web-app/src/components/DayAndDate.tsx), so that it can be used in as many places as required.

 It is imported by the [App.tsx](/web-app/src/App.tsx) file, so that it is rendered on the main page.